Gitphin/capy-ai/README.md

 3. ~~Color/BG changing?~~

 4. Store chat history per user instead

 5. Be able to change the capybara's mood (click on icon)

+6. Deploy app.py on Heroku?